Best Things to Do in St Vincent and the Grenadines

 The village of “Old Wall” is the main settlement, featuring a beautiful stone Catholic church.

-Mayreau offers three picturesque bays with white sand beaches, including Saline Bay, Salt Whistle Bay, and a salt pond.
+Mayreau also offers three picturesque bays with white sand beaches, including Saline Bay, Salt Whistle Bay, and a salt pond.

 An island of tropical paradise with breathtaking beaches, warm waters, and gentle breezes.
-Its mystical hills and sweeping views add to the island’s allure.
+Its mystical hills and sweeping views also add to the island’s allure.
 Notably, Canouan boasts one of the Caribbean’s longest barrier reefs, making it a haven for snorkelers and divers.

 A Canouan vacation won’t be complete without doing some fun activities on the island:

 Explore beautiful beaches such as Charlestown Bay, Friendship Bay, and Rameau Bay.
 Most of which can accommodate crewed yachts for anchorage.
 Thus, making it an ideal destination for yachting and sailing.

 The northeast coast of Canouan is the island’s premier and most iconic attraction.

 Go sunset watching at South Glossy Bay.

 Visit a hiking area, such as the Wiese.

 PSV is a private island paradise, about 40 miles south of the main island of St. Vincent.
 It encourages guests to truly disconnect and unwind, the best thing to do in St Vincent and the Grenadines.
 Therefore, enjoy the island without TVs, phones, or internet access in the cottages.
 Also, a great place to go if you’re looking for a romantic getaway.